 If RSA Authentication Manager has a new IP address or netmask, then you must provide this information to a Cloud Authentication Service administrator.

 - You must be a Super Admin or a Trust Administrator.

 - Log on to the appliance with the User ID rsaadmin and the operating system password that you defined during Quick Setup:.

-- On a hardware appliance, log on to the appliance using an SSH client.
+- On a hardware appliance or an Amazon Web Services appliance, log on to the appliance using an SSH client.

-- On a virtual appliance, log on to the appliance using an SSH client, the VMware vSphere client, the Hyper-V System Center Virtual Machine Manager Console, or the Hyper-V Manager.
+- On a Hyper-V virtual appliance, log on to the appliance using an SSH client, the Hyper-V System Center Virtual Machine Manager Console, or the Hyper-V Manager.

 - Change directories to /opt/rsa/am/utils.
 Type: